PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 19:20:21
+Last updated: 2024-04-02 19:20:54
-Random Quote: Do something wonderful, people may imitate it. - Albert Schweitzer
+Random Quote: When deeds and words are in accord, the whole world is transformed. - Zhuang Zhou